The Tories have clearly not learned the lesson of the last two decades.

 Unite has warned that the UK is again relying on credit and a housing price bubble rather than a strategic shift in the economy towards manufacturing, as proposed in its document ‘Made In Britain – A Unite Strategy For Manufacturing Growth In The UK‘.

 The Tories have clearly not learned the lesson of the last two decades.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.